Putting the Social Back into Social Media

 The biography is eclectic, but my starting points to social media and inbound marketing bring not only uniqueness to the table, but also a richness of experience.
 I can analyze data and make reports, including from Google Analytics, or from your own systems, using SQL.
 Because I can read legalese, and even write it.
 Plus I can make presentations to any size audience, with no fear of public speaking whatsoever.
 I can blog and tweet.
 I can train.
 And I can grow an online community from scratch, and can manage that community.
 Plus I can manage personnel remotely.
 I can motivate volunteers.
 And I can make a commitment and really stick to it.

 Social media marketing is about more than just social networking and shiny new platforms.

 Blogs are helpful, too.
 But there should be more to inbound marketing than getting your company’s name or product represented in these places.
 It’s about authenticity.
 It is about setting aside a good chunk of the old marketing playbook, and embracing new ideas.
-Plus it’s about ROI, and measuring results so that you know what’s really working – or isn’t.
+Plus it’s about Return on Investment (ROI), and measuring results so that you know what’s really working – or isn’t.
 It’s about customer engagement, and building true communities.
 And it’s about bringing the customer and the company together in new and different ways.
 Unconventional ones, if you will.
 It’s about bringing the social back.

 Talk it Out